-With spring here and summer just around the corner, you can finally dust off those bicycles and hit the road.
+With summer finally here, you can finally dust off those bicycles and hit the road.
 Biking with the entire family can be fun but, let's face it, requires more planning, especially if your kids range in age and one of them might be strapped to your bike, or just getting off training wheels.
 Here are six tips for fun but safe family bike rides.

 Helmets.
 Ah, remember the days when no one wore a helmet?
 Well, those days are over.
 Not only do they make biking safer, but it's the law in many counties.
 And if you're going to expect your kids to wear a helmet, you should too.
 You know how kids copy.
 Helmets should fit snug and not loosely and not block the eyes or face.
 The straps should fit snugly under your neck, forming a "Y" under your ears, but make sure they're not too tight.
 Make helmet wearing consistent to avoid kids becoming helmet-adverse.
 Whether they're riding down the block, to the end of the driveway, or on an all-day getaway, helmet wearing should be something they can't ever wriggle out of.